jenyu7/dwsource/lct-10.md

 float boi = 5.6;
 ```
 And it would work out fine (though it is highly unrecommended).
-* Depending on your system (and potentially your OS version), the value returned when trying to get the 'sizeof' a struct can vary.
+* Depending on your system (and potentially your OS version), the value returned when trying to get the `sizeof` a struct can vary.
 You may get a value that is the sum of the sizes of the variables contained in it (such as 9 if the members are an `int` and a `char`) or a potentially larger number.
 This is due to the padding in memory between the two members.
 * You **cannot** place a variable with the same type as the struct within itself:
 ```c
 struct boi {